IndiumGames/HactEngine-Platforms-Linux/README.md

 HactEngine-Platforms-Linux
 ==========================

-Platform dependent files for HactEngine (Linux)
+Platform dependent files for HactEngine (Linux).

 HactEngine is a multi-platform game engine, which will be released as open source in 2014.